-Share a TCP Server Using malai
+malai tcp: Share a TCP Service Using malai

 Starting malai-0.2.3.
 You can share your local TCP server with the world.
 This can be your database server or ssh server for example.